keathley/keathley.github.io/_drafts/2021/2021-05-14-good-and-bad-elixir.md

 end
 ```

-The `with` construct is a nice solution when used well.
-But its been my experience
+The `with` construct is a nice solution when you have unified errors.
+If you don't
-that `with` can also be highly abused and result in code that is even harder to
-read than if you were to just write out all of the case statements explicitly.
+have unified errors, then you should use case statements.

 ## State what you want, not what you don't